 Non-legislative rules & regulations -- There are unelected bureaucrats and boards making rules and regulations that were not approved by the legislature.
 Most of these are executive branch agencies given authority by statute to add to the Washington Administrative Code (WAC's) Often these rules & regulations adversely affect the businesses and families of our state.
 One such rule came down from the Human Rights Commission in the recent past.
 That was the controversial rule specifically prohibiting businesses and schools from creating a separate, gender neutral facility for use by those who prefer not to use the bathroom or locker room designated for their gender.
 I haven’t figured out how an appointed group of folks on a “Human Rights Commission” can have that kind of authority and I would like to see that authority reined in a bit.

 The Attorney General & climate change -- Continuing the topic of climate change, we have a state attorney general that needs to settle down a bit.
-It's a shame that several years ago he joined with state attornies general from various states and with environmental groups tried to squash the free speech rights of fossil fuel businesses that question the reality of anthropogenic climate change.
+It's a shame that several years ago he joined with both state attornies general from various states and with environmental groups as well to try to squash the free speech rights of fossil fuel businesses that question the reality of anthropogenic climate change.
 Their plan was to litigate (go after) these businesses to make them accountable for the “impact” of climate change.
 I wonder who they would have sued during the warming period of the middle ages when Greenland was green?
 There weren’t too many SUV’s burning fossil fuels back then.
-I'm not sure where there plans are now, but the questions remain, "Who will they go after next?"
+I'm not sure where their plans are now, but the questions remain, "Who will they go after next?"
 Possibly the elected officials, scientists or maybe climatologists that aren’t buying in?
 Maybe even you and I?

 Religious freedom -- Also concerning the attorney general, there is the issue of him suing to deny the constitutionally protected religious liberty of citizens.
 The U.S. Constitution guarantees the citizens of the United States that, “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof;…” The Washington State Constitution states in: “Article 1 Section 11 RELIGIOUS FREEDOM the following: “Absolute freedom of conscience in all matters of religious sentiment, belief and worship, shall be guaranteed to every individual, and no one shall be molested or disturbed in person or property on account of religion;…” Still the State of Washington’s attorney general, apparently with the governor’s approval, seems bent on forcing businesses owned by people of faith to violate that faith in their business practices.
 It's a sad thing.